Psychoanalytic Psychotherapy in Barrington, Illinois and Online Across Illinois and California

 A smiling man with short dark hair, a beard, and wearing a light-colored checkered shirt.

-Beginning with Curiosity
+Beginning With Curiosity

-“Why do certain patterns in life keep repeating -
+Why do certain patterns keep repeating — even when you already understand them?

 The difficulty usually isn't lack of awareness.
 Some of what shapes us most operates beneath it — rooted in earlier experiences and relationships we may not think to examine.
 Psychodynamic therapy creates space to explore that, carefully and honestly, over time.